MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/Update-MgEducationMeAssignment.md

   - `[Id <String>]`: Read-only.
   - `[AddToCalendarAction <String>]`: educationAddToCalendarOptions
   - `[AddedStudentAction <String>]`: educationAddedStudentAction
   - `[AllowLateSubmissions <Boolean?>]`: Identifies whether students can submit after the due date.
-If this property is not specified during create, it defaults to true.
+If this property isn't specified during create, it defaults to true.
   - `[AllowStudentsToAddResourcesToSubmission <Boolean?>]`: Identifies whether students can add their own resources to a submission or if they can only modify resources added by the teacher.
   - `[AssignDateTime <DateTime?>]`: The date when the assignment should become active.
-If in the future, the assignment is not shown to the student until this date.
+If in the future, the assignment isn't shown to the student until this date.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[AssignTo <IMicrosoftGraphEducationAssignmentRecipient>]`: educationAssignmentRecipient
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AssignedDateTime <DateTime?>]`: The moment that the assignment was published to students and the assignment shows up on the students timeline.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z